TobyKurniawan/ECE444_Lab1/README.md

 Toby Kurniawan

 Sorry about the merge conflicts - I made a mistake earlier.
-Basic run down of rebase commands:
+Accidently used the wrong base as the rebase branch at first.
+Anyways, basic run down of rebase commands:

 1) First checkout the feature branch (aka develop)
 2) Rebase against the 'rebase' branch